 PEST analysis assesses the possible factors within each category, as well as their potential impact, duration of effect, whether the impact is positive or negative, and level of importance.

 This type of business analysis helps stakeholders manage risk, strategically plan and review business goals and performance, and potentially gain an advantage over competitors.

 9. Entity-relationship diagram

-An entity-relationship diagram (ER diagram) illustrates how entities (e.g., people, objects, or concepts) relate to one another in a system.
-For example, a logical ER diagram visually shows how the terms in an organization’s business glossary relate to one another.
+An entity-relationship diagram (ER diagram) illustrates how entities like people, objects, or concepts relate to one another in a system.
+For example, an ER diagram could show how the terms in an organization’s business glossary relate to one another.